sblackthorne/howto_guides/RasPiSSH.md

 * Username: pi
 * Password: raspberry

 Your Raspberry Pi will boot into one of two screens: a graphical desktop or a command line.
 If you are at a command-line interface, that's great!
+If you are in a graphical desktop, use the 'LXTerminal' icon to open an active terminal window with a command-line interface.

+## Configuring the Raspberry Pi for SSH ##